adrict99/Calculator/README.md

 # Calculator

+Simple calculator project made to learn the basics about logic and UI in Android.
+"You have to take the first step even if you don't see the whole staircase".

 ### Features
 - Be able to calculate 7-digit figures.
 - Be able to perform addition, subtraction, multiplication, division, rooting and raising.